The attacking midfielder has stressed that nothing's lost yet for the Blaugrana after Saturday's defeat, while Gerard Pique remains optimistic, too

-Barcelona midfielder Andres Iniesta says his side deserved to lose to Real Sociedad in Saturday's La Liga encounter but refused to concede defeat in the title race.
+Barcelona midfielder Andres Iniesta has admitted his side deserved to lose to Real Sociedad in Saturday's La Liga encounter, but refused to concede defeat in the title race.

-Barca now trails Real Madrid by three points at the top of La Liga, but Iniesta remains confident the reigning champions will bounce back swiftly.
+Barca now trail Real Madrid by three points at the top of La Liga, but Iniesta remains confident the reigning champions will bounce back swiftly.

 Gerard Pique, meanwhile, echoed Iniesta's sentiments and said the hosts made it so that they could not get to grips with the game like they usually can.

 "We're just one game off being league leaders so it's not too troubling," he added.

 "These things can happen; when you attack it's possible for them to score.
 Sometimes you don't feel comfortable on the pitch, and you can't maintain possession.

 "Their second goal was a real blow to us."